Dying Light: Gameplay

 The parkour mechanics in Dying Light allow players to leap from one rooftop to another.

-Dying Light The game is set in an open world environment called Harran; initially, an area named the Slums can be freely explored, later adding a second area, accessible via sewers, called Old Town.
+Dying Light is a survival horror video game played from a first-person perspective.
+The game is set in an open world environment called Harran; initially, an area named the Slums can be freely explored, later adding a second area, accessible via sewers, called Old Town.
 Players traverse this urban environment, which is overrun by zombies.
 There is an emphasis on parkour mechanics, which allow players to perform actions such as climbing ledges, leaping from edges, sliding, jumping between roofs and zip-lining.
 A grappling hook allows players to climb up buildings and quickly travel between places.
 As players explore the game's world, they can scavenge supplies and loot, which can be used to craft new weapons or sold to vendors.
 The player character can utilise his "survivor sense" to identify all nearby loot and use lock picks to open locked chests and locked vehicles.
 Players can also complete various side missions by accepting tasks issued by the non-playable characters in the game's safe zones.
 As players explore Harran, they can also pick up various collectibles such as notes and journals, and listen to voice mail recordings.

 Dying Light contains a dynamic day–night cycle.
 During the day, players can set traps, save random survivors, and make their way to airdrops.
 The infected are slow, apathetic, and easily visible and they can be easily avoided.
 Players can use environmental traps, such as spikes, electrified fences, and gas tanks, to kill the infected.
 At night, the infected transform to become much more dangerous.
 Without daylight, the senses of the infected become more acute and accurate.
 They can sprint after the player character, inflict more damage, and gain the ability to jump and climb buildings.
 For players to avoid contact, they need to use their "survivor sense" to locate and avoid the infected.
 If the player character is spotted, they can use distractions and traps to reduce the number of infected.
 Players' main defence against the infected is ultraviolet light, which slows their movement.
 At safehouses, players can adjust the time of day, skipping night altogether if the player does not feel ready.